oz123/mmspy/README.md

 Two years later, I decided to re-write everything in an Object-Oriented Style, and enhance the perfomence of the code leveraging more NumPy functions and skipping many Python 'for' loops.

-Unfortunately, due to unclarity regarding the Copyright of the input files, the are not included here.
+Unfortunately, due to unclarity regarding the Copyright of the input files, they are not included here.
 I intend to include demo data sets in a short while, in the hope it will people understand what this code does.